So… vacation time is getting closer but you’re on a low budget?

 Last, but not least, take some time to explore the Church of Agios Titos.
 The place was first built as a mosque in the 19th century, which explains its unusual form for an Orthodox church.

 Right opposite the church, there is a big square where locals usually gather, behind the building, there’s a lovely garden ideal for a short break during a hot sunny day.

-If you’re in the mood to explore more about Crete’s religious architecture, drive west all the way to the nearby village of Fodele, (about 30 minutes from the center of town) to admire a great example of Byzantine art.
-The village of Fodele no only hosts the gorgeous Byzantine church of the Panagia, but in the same area, you can also visit the museum dedicated to the work of the Cretan painter, El Greco.
+If you’re in the mood to explore more about Crete’s religious architecture, drive west to the nearby village of Fodele, (about 30 minutes from the center of town) to admire a great example of Byzantine art.
+The village of Fodele not only hosts the gorgeous Byzantine church of the Panagia, but in the same area, you can also visit the museum dedicated to the work of the Cretan painter, El Greco.

 Are you a night owl?